KritikaKapoor13/cs520/tictactoe/README.md

 ### How to clean up (from Terminal):

 1. Run `ant clean` to clean the project (i.e., delete all generated files).

+### Undo functionality

+1. Added UndoFunctionality class in the view.
+The update function in this class enables/disables undo button on the view based on the conditions mentioned below -

+	a.
+Undo button will be enabled when a legal move is made.
+	b.
+Undo button will be disabled when a new game is started, when the game is reset , when undo is used for the current move or if there is a winning or tie condition.

+2. undoGame function is added in the controller, which will fetch the last moved block, reset the view and makes that block as legal move.
+And finally switches back the player and updates the view.

+3. isThereMoveToUndo() method is implemented in the model which will return boolean based on whether there was a previous legal move made which can be undone.